axoflow/axosyslog-core-docs/content/headless/chunk/global-objects-syntax.md

 ---
 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->
 - The main body of the configuration file consists of object definitions: sources, destinations, logpaths define which log message are received and where they are sent.
-All identifiers, option names and attributes, and any other strings used in the `syslog-ng` configuration file are case sensitive.
+All identifiers, option names and attributes, and any other strings used in the `syslog-ng.conf` configuration file are case sensitive.
 Object definitions (also called statements) have the following syntax:

     ```c
         type-of-the-object identifier-of-the-object {<parameters>};